Human Action Recognition without Human: Evaluation of background effects and pure human motions

+\textbf{Summary.} We carry out experiments using the human action recognition without a human approach, based on the four settings shown in Figure~\ref{fig:filters}: (i) without-human setting (WOH), (ii) with-human setting (WH), (iii) complete without-human setting (CWOH), and (iv) motion-only setting (MO).
+We would like to clarify the effects of the background and pure human motions.
+The very deep two-stream ConvNets~\cite{WangarXiv2015} was used as the baseline algorithm.
+We employ the UCF101~\cite{UCF101} and HMDB51~\cite{HMDB51} datasets, which are the ones most frequently used for human action recognition.

-\paragraph{Setting without a human (see Figure~\ref{fig:filter} top).} In the setting without a human, we calculate the image filtering with a black background as follows:
+\textbf{Without-human setting (WOH; see Figure~\ref{fig:filter} top).} In the WOH setting, we calculated the image filtering with a black background, as follows:

-where $I^{'}$ and $I$ show the filtered and input images, respectively, and $x,y$ are pixel elements.
-Filter $f$ replaces the center-around area with a black background.
-(The black background is a controversial representation.)
+where $I^{'}$ and $I$ are the filtered and input images, respectively, and $x,y$ are pixel elements.
+Filter $f_{rec}$ replaces the center-around area with a black rectangle.
 The detailed operation is shown at the top of Figure~\ref{fig:filter}.

-\paragraph{Setting with a human (see Figure~\ref{fig:filter} bottom).} We confirm the importance of the human appearance and motion features from an image sequence as follows:
+\textbf{With-human setting (WH; see Figure~\ref{fig:filter} bottom).} The image from the WH setting is shown as follows:

-where $\overline{I^{'}}$ and filter $\overline{f}$ are an inverse image and filter in the setting without a human.
-The background is eliminated with the inverse filter at the bottom of Figure~\ref{fig:filter}.
+where $\overline{I^{'}}$ is the inverse image of $I^{'}$, and $\overline{f_{rec}}$ is the filter $f_{rec}$ in the WOH.
+The background area is eliminated with the inverse filter, as shown at the bottom of Figure~\ref{fig:filter}.

-\paragraph{Training of two-stream CNN.} The learning parameters of the spatial and temporal streams are based on \cite{WangarXiv2015}.
-Our goal is to predict the video label without additional training in the setting without a human (see Figure~\ref{fig:withouthuman}).
-By using an original pre-trained model~\cite{WangarXiv2015}, we obtained the following results on UCF101 split 1: 74.86\% (spatial), 80.33\% (temporal), and 84.30\% (two-stream) \footnote{Our implementation is different from the report of Wang~\cite{WangarXiv2015}.
-The performance rate depends on the parameter tuning.
-They reported 79.8\% (spatial), 85.7\% (temporal) and 90.9 \% (two-stream) on UCF101 split 1.}, as shown in Table 1.